Attention#

 In the attention framework:

-• Keys (K): geological descriptors of each analog (only porosity for simplicity)
+• Keys (K) - geological descriptors of each analog (represented here only by porosity for simplicity)

-• Query (Q): target location to be estimated (only a single porosity value for simplicity)
+• Query (Q) - target location to be estimated (represented here only by porosity for simplicity)

-• which geological analogs are most similar to the query; therefore, should contribute most strongly to the permeability estimate?
+• which geological analogs are most similar to the query and should therefore contribute most strongly to the permeability estimate

-1. Similarity between query and each analog (Key–Query comparison)
+• Similarity between the query and each analog (Key–Query comparison)

-This will produce a data-driven geological averaging system, where,
+This produces a data-driven geological averaging system, where,

 The workflow below applies a very simple attention workflow to estimate permeability from geological analogs.
 The workflow steps are,